Which of the following is an example of a phenotype? | Channels for Pearson+

 1

-Understand the difference between genotype and phenotype.
-Genotype refers to the genetic makeup of an organism, while phenotype refers to the observable characteristics or traits of an organism.
+Understand the concept of phenotype: A phenotype refers to the observable physical or biochemical characteristics of an organism, as determined by both genetic makeup and environmental influences.

-Identify the terms given in the options: 'Heterozygous genotype', 'Homozygous dominant', and 'Recessive allele'.
-All these terms relate to the genetic makeup, or genotype, of an organism.
+Differentiate between genotype and phenotype: Genotype is the genetic makeup of an organism, while phenotype is the expression of the genotype in the form of physical traits.

-Recognize that 'Blue eye color' is a physical trait that can be observed, making it a phenotype.
+Identify examples of genotype: Terms like 'heterozygous genotype' and 'homozygous genotype' refer to the genetic composition of an organism, not the physical traits.

-Recall that phenotypes are influenced by both genetic factors (genotype) and environmental factors, but they are the traits that are actually expressed and visible.
+Recognize examples of alleles: A 'recessive allele' is a variant form of a gene that can be masked by a dominant allele and does not directly describe a physical trait.

-Conclude that among the options provided, 'Blue eye color' is the only example of a phenotype, as it describes an observable characteristic.
+Identify the phenotype in the options: 'Blue eye color' is a physical trait that can be observed, making it an example of a phenotype.

 Watch next